jvmallow/jvmallow.github.io/_posts/2025-05-31-Jewish_Humor.md

 as yourself join us.
 In your honor, there will be a reception and banquet!”
 “A reception and banquet,” muses the Rebbe.
 “May I ask, who is the mashgiekh?
 Who makes sure the food is kosher?”
 Gabriel stares at him.
 “Rebbe, this is Heaven.
-T he Reboyne-sheloylem, God Himself is the mashgiekh.”
+The Reboyne-sheloylem, God Himself is the mashgiekh.”
 The Rebbe says, “I’ll have the fruit plate.”

 ~~~